 Not everyone has the same reaction to all foods.
 Keeping a food diary can help you determine which foods cause increases in gas and bloating.
 Eliminating or reducing certain foods may be necessary to reduce your symptoms.

-Foods that can cause gas due to high fiber include whole wheat, bran, prunes, peaches, apples, pears, asparagus, artichokes, cauliflower, cabbage, brussels sprouts, broccoli, onions, and beans.
+Foods that can cause gas due to high fiber include whole wheat, bran, prunes, peaches, apples, pears, asparagus, artichokes, cauliflower, cabbage, Brussels sprouts, broccoli, onions, and beans.
 You may try avoiding high-fiber foods for a week or two and gradually start to eat them again.
-You should visit with a doctor or dietitian to make sure you’re getting enough fiber.
+You should visit a doctor or dietitian to make sure you’re getting enough fiber.

 Some people do not easily digest lactose, the sugar found in dairy products.
 Reducing or eliminating dairy products could help you reduce symptoms of gas and bloating.
 There are often lactose-free options for some products like milk.